Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * We are waiting for the order to create the portal.
 * The order to build the portal was given
 * Creating a portal with a secure algorithm by the blockchain administrator
+* The portal was created with a safe algorithm.
+* It is waiting for the approval of the robot manager
 #